kfwong/react-paginated-form/README.md

 ## PaginatedForm
-Pagination each sub component automatically.
+Paginate each sub component automatically.
 Implemented in React hooks so we can ship the compoenent without extra dependency like redux.

 ### Usage: